Next Talk: Clean Code is Sexy Again: Making Your Vue Project AI Ready

 SubBSubAMainSubBSubAMainpar[Parallel execution]task: security analysistask: test generationresultsresults

 What they are.
 Pre-configured AI personalities with specific expertise areas.
 Each subagent has its own system prompt, allowed tools, and separate context window.
-When Claude encounters a task matching a subagent’s expertise, it delegates automatically.
+Claude delegates to them when a task matches their expertise.

 💪 Avoiding Context Poisoning